ProjectPhysX/FluidX3D/README.md

 - <details><summary>Can FluidX3D run on multiple GPUs at the same time?</summary><br>Yes.
 The simulation grid is then split in domains, one for each GPU (domain decomposition method).
 The GPUs essentially pool their memory, enabling much larger grid resolution and higher performance.
 Rendering is parallelized across multiple GPUs as well; each GPU renders its own domain with a 3D offset, then rendered frames from all GPUs are overlayed with their z-buffers.
 Communication between domains is done over PCIe, so no SLI/Crossfire/NVLink/InfinityFabric is required.
 All GPUs must however be installed in the same node (PC/laptop/server).
 Even <a href="https://youtu.be/_8Ed8ET9gBU">unholy combinations of AMD+Intel+Nvidia GPUs will work</a>, although it is recommended to only use GPUs with similar memory capacity and bandwidth together.
 Using a fast gaming GPU and slow integrated GPU together would only decrease performance due to communication overhead.<br><br></details>

+- <details><summary>Can I run FluidX3D on the CPU?</summary><br>Yes, and this is especially useful when you need more memory than a GPU can offer.
+You only need to install the <a href="https://github.com/ProjectPhysX/FluidX3D/blob/master/DOCUMENTATION.md#0-install-gpu-drivers-and-opencl-runtime">Intel CPU Runtime for OpenCL</a>.<br><br></details>

 - <details><summary>I'm on a budget and have only a cheap computer.
 Can I run FluidX3D on my toaster PC/laptop?</summary><br>Absolutely.
 Today even the most inexpensive hardware, like integrated GPUs or entry-level gaming GPUs, support OpenCL.
 You might be a bit more limited on memory capacity and grid resolution, but you should be good to go.
 I've tested FluidX3D on very old and inexpensive hardware and even on my Samsung S9+ smartphone, and it runs just fine, although admittedly a bit slower.<br><br></details>

 - <details><summary>I don't have an expensive workstation GPU, but only a gaming GPU.
 Will performance suffer?</summary><br>No. Efficiency on gaming GPUs is exactly as good as on their "professional"/workstation counterparts.
 Performance often is even better as gaming GPUs have higher boost clocks.<br><br></details>

 - <details><summary>Do I need a GPU with ECC memory?</summary><br>No. Gaming GPUs work just fine.
 Some Nvidia GPUs automatically reduce memory clocks for compute applications to almost entirely eliminate memory errors.<br><br></details>

 - <details><summary>My GPU does not support CUDA.
 Can I still use FluidX3D?</summary><br>Yes.
-FluidX3D uses OpenCL 1.2 and not CUDA, so it runs on any GPU from any vendor since around 2012.<br><br></details>
+FluidX3D uses OpenCL and not CUDA, so it runs on any GPU from any vendor since around 2009.<br><br></details>

 - <details><summary>I don't have a dedicated graphics card at all.
 Can I still run FluidX3D on my PC/laptop?</summary><br>Yes.
 FluidX3D also runs on all integrated GPUs since around 2012, and also on CPUs.<br><br></details>

-- <details><summary>I need more memory than my GPU can offer.
-Can I run FluidX3D on my CPU as well?</summary><br>Yes.
-You only need to install the <a href="https://www.intel.com/content/www/us/en/developer/articles/technical/intel-cpu-runtime-for-opencl-applications-with-sycl-support.html">Intel OpenCL CPU Runtime</a>.<br><br></details>

 - <details><summary>In the benchmarks you list some very expensive hardware.
-How do you get access to that?</summary><br>As a PhD candidate in computational physics, I used FluidX3D for my research, so I had access to BZHPC, SuperMUC-NG and JSC JURECA-DC supercomputers.<br><br></details>
+How do you get access to that?</summary><br>As a PhD candidate in computational physics, I used FluidX3D for my research, so I had access to BZHPC, SuperMUC-NG, JSC JURECA-DC, and Leonardo supercomputers.<br><br></details>

 ### Graphics